 Time has passed and the expensive counselling has obviously helped.
 In due course I should be able once more to wear large boots and a colourful fleece.
-I may even feeling like buying something made of Gore-Tex.
+I may even feel like buying something made of Gore-Tex.

 But, says the therapist – usually with a weary sigh – I am never again to take hiking advice from a man wearing khaki gaiters.
 This man may well have a pair of ski poles and a GPS.
 He might even have his sandwiches in a little snap-shut plastic box.
 But for all his knowledgeable talk about rocks and clouds, I am never, ever – often, her jabbing finger makes little dints in my chest at this point – ever to follow his advice.